 So why choose hypnotherapy?
 Hypnosis works by bypassing the conscious mind and stimulating the unconscious mind which responds to the positive suggestions of the hypnotist.
 The psychology behind hypnosis allows the unconscious mind to work out the presenting problem without the interference from the critical, disbelieving conscious mind.

 Let’s take a phobia for example – let’s choose fear of flying.
-There is no pill available to stop someone being scared of flying, only pills to aid relaxation and lessen the anxiety during the flight but he will still be scared of flying each and every time as the root cause has not been addressed.
-Hypnosis works on the underlying cause of the fear as to why he is afraid in the first place and helps him to resolve the issue in his mind.
-With hypnosis the fear of flying will be gone as it addresses the symptoms and the underlying cause.
+There is no pill available to stop someone being scared of flying, only pills to aid relaxation and lessen the anxiety during the flight but they will still be scared of flying each and every time as the root cause has not been addressed.
+Hypnosis works on the underlying cause of the fear as to why they are afraid in the first place and helps them to resolve the issue in their mind.
+With hypnosis, the fear of flying will be gone as it addresses the symptoms and the underlying cause.

 Find a good therapist who specialises in the problem you want resolved and ask for testimonials from satisfied clients.
 Hypnosis is an all-natural state which is gaining popularity in those who want an alternative choice or to complement traditional medication.
 More and more doctors are open to their patients seeking hypnotherapy as a viable alternative to medication in helping alleviate their problems.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.